Top 10 dog-friendly cottages in the UK

 In chilly months you and the pooch will love cuddling up in front of the wood burner, and on warm days relaxing out in the garden.
 There’s lots to do nearby – a short walk down the footpath takes you to Bibury and its iconic row of Cotswold cottages.
 There’s a local organic farm, plenty more quintessential villages plus heaps of walking routes where you can stomp through the hills.
 This is the ultimate weekend away for families, and the best thing is you can bring up to two dogs too!

 A gorgeous eco-build set amongst a wildflower meadow on the fringes of Presteigne.
 Pick home-grown goods from the kitchen garden, wander through the orchard and marvel in glorious views.
 Dogs can go free-range whilst you relax out on the terrace with a good book.

-Ella is the engine of our Marketing team, with an eye for telling a story in a full article or a single picture.
+Ella has a great eye for telling a story in a full article or a single picture.
 Marshall only has eyes for anyone who’ll give him a scratch or a biscuit.
-When he isn’t doing rounds of the office for food, he’s partial to a wander in the woods and days spent digging in the sand.
+He’s also partial to a wander in the woods and days spent digging in the sand.
 Together, they’re a coastal adventure dream team who love heading back to Ella’s Devon roots or exploring the rugged fringes of Wales.